-In accordance with instructions received from KONTOR SIA (Client), we have been instructed to do a desktop valuation of the property - BUSINESS CENTRE UPMALAS BIROJI (Administrative centre and land plots; building gross area approx. 10,600 sq.m), located at the address Mūkusalas str.
+In accordance with instructions received from "KONTOR" SIA (Client), we have been instructed to do a desktop valuation of the property - BUSINESS CENTRE UPMALAS BIROJI (Administrative centre and land plot; building gross area approx. 10,500 sqm), located at the address Mūkusalas str.
 101, Riga, Latvia.